-1.2.1.2Wind Mill Projects (Power Generation)
+1.2.1.2 Windmill Projects (Power Generation)

-Revenue from sale of power through wind-mill projects is recognised on the basis of certificate from concerned State Electricity Authority for energy fed in kwh (units) in authority's system and as per terms and conditions of the contract with the beneficiary.
+Revenue from sale of power through wind-mill projects is recognised based on certificate from concerned State Electricity Authority for energy fed in kwh (units) in authority's system and as per terms and conditions of the contract with the beneficiary.

-1.2.1.3Lease Services
+1.2.1.3 Lease Services

-Refer Policy no-1.20: - Leases-Company as lessor
+Refer Policy no-1.20: - Leases-Company as lessor.